forcedotcom/cli/releasenotes/README.md

     `sfdx force:user:password:generate --complexity 4 --length 15`

-## (July 22, 2021)
+## July 22, 2021

-We are not publishing a version `stable` or `latest` this week.
+* We aren't releasing a Salesforce CLI patch this week.
 The latest version of the Salesforce CLI remains 7.111.0.

 ## 7.110.0 (July 15, 2021)